CMSgov/bluebutton-site-static/_posts/2018-05-19-How-Beneficiaries-Authorize-an-App.md

 ### 3. Create an Account:

-If a beneficiary does not have a your Medicare account they can create one using the "Create Account" link.
+If a beneficiary does not have a Medicare account they can create one using the "Create Account" link.

 In order for a beneficiary to sign up for a Medicare account they will need their Medicare card.
 This has their Medicare Number and their Medicare Part A and Part B eligibility dates.